 The Greatest Game

-That was how I won the little bedside light game.
+That was how I won the bedside light game.
 I had a strand of beautiful glowing lights stuffed in a giant gallon glass jar with coffee beans.
 It was a beautiful little light that smelled amazing.

 One evening, I noticed it was flickering like creepy aliens had taken over and were flashing an invasion warning, very Independence Dayish.